apecuca/GameEngine2D/README.md

 		- [x] Add support to the sprite class on rendering manager
 		- [x] Sprite ratio same as original image (pixelsPerUnit)
 		- [x] Custom color
+		- [x] Animation system
+			- [x] Animation switching
+				- [ ] Based on conditions?
+Perhaps
-		- [ ] Animation system
+			- [ ] Animation events

 ##### Physics
 For physics, I'll be using the Box2D (https://box2d.org/) library, a free physics engine
 - [ ] Initialize API

 ##### UI
-For UI support, I'll plan on using Dear ImGui, since it has a lot of functionalities and it's very simple to implement and customize.
+For UI support, I'll plan on using Dear ImGui, since it has a lot of functionalities and it's very simple to implement and customize
 - [ ] Task

 ##### Sound
-I still haven't thought about this xd
+For sound, I'm still deciding on whether to use sdl2-mixer, miniaudio or SoLoud.
+I'll probably go with miniaudio for it's customizability and compatibility with vcpkg
 - [ ] Task

 ##### Extras